PurpleTurtleCreative/grouped-content/readme.txt

 = Can I request a feature? =

 Absolutely!
 Feedback and feature requests are strongly encouraged.

 Please email [hello@purpleturtlecreative.com](mailto:hello@purpleturtlecreative.com).
-It helps a lot if you describe your problem and how you see Grouped Content solving it.
+It helps a lot if you describe your problem and how you see Grouped Content solving or improving your situation.

 = Why don’t I see anything in Groups? =

 Groups are formed when you assign a Parent Page to a page.
 When editing a page, you may assign a Parent Page in the Page Attributes section on the righthand side of your edit screen.

 If you can’t find this box and are using Classic view (non-Gutenberg), it may be hidden.
 To show the Page Attributes metabox, click Screen Options at the top of the edit screen and then tick the checkbox to show Page Attributes.

 = Why can’t I find the Page Relatives metabox? =

+If you’re using Classic view (non-Gutenberg), it may be hidden.

 If the Page Relatives metabox is not listed on the righthand side when editing a page, be sure to check your Screen Options if you’re using Classic view (non-Gutenberg).
 Click the Screen Options tab at the top of the page edit screen and then tick the checkbox to show Page Relatives.

 = Where can I find documentation for this plugin? =

 Tutorials and developer documentation for Grouped Content are currently being prepared on the new Purple Turtle Creative website.
-Building the documentation for Grouped Content is currently our top priority.
 In the meantime, please post any questions you may have in the [plugin support forum](https://wordpress.org/support/plugin/grouped-content/).
 I'm happy to help!

+== Screenshots ==

+1. **View Group Contents.** Quickly navigate through parent pages to access their child pages.
+2. **Content Generator.** Automate the process of adding new pages to your site's hierarchy and creating site menus for the generated pages.
+3. **Page Relatives Metabox.** Immediately have access to parent, sibling, and child pages and groups of the currently edited page.

 == Changelog ==

-= 1.1.0 – 2020-01-10 =
+= 1.1.0 – 2020-01-13 =
 * New: Content Generator

 = 1.0.0 – 2020-01-03 =